maren-ha/LatentDynamics.jl/README.md

 ## Preprint

-Our preprint with all the details is available on arXiv:
+The manuscript with all the details is now published in *The American Statistician*:

-Hackenberg M, Pechmann A, Kreutz C, Kirschner J, Binder H. A statistical approach to latent dynamic modeling with differential equations.
-2023. [arXiv:2311.16286](https://arxiv.org/abs/2311.16286)
+Hackenberg M, Pechmann A, Kreutz C, Kirschner J, Binder H. (2025).
+A statistical approach to latent dynamic modeling with differential equations. *The American Statistician*, 1-11.
+[DOI](https://www.tandfonline.com/doi/full/10.1080/00031305.2025.2539999)

 ## What's in this repository